TurboGears/tg2docs/docs/main/movie_tutorial.rst

             movies = movies,
         )

-SQLAlchemy query operations are an involved subject (see the References for the SQLAlchemy ORM tutorial for an in-depth exploration of it.
-Here we are querying all Movie instances and sorting them by their "title" field.
+SQLAlchemy query operations are an involved subject (see the References for the `SQLAlchemy Object Relational Tutorial`_ for an in-depth exploration of it.
+Here we are querying all Movie instances and sorting them by their ``title`` field.

 We could actually run our application now, and other than a tiny slowdown of the front-page load, we would not be able to see any change in the